How to Develop Multiple Streams of Income to Make Money Fast

 One of the most popular side hustles is to start a blog.
 Blogging is definitely not passive in the early stages, but it has the potential to become much more passive later on.

 Building a successful blog takes a lot of work, and some patience for that work to pay off.
-But after your blog has turned the corner and you have steady sources of traffic arriving every day, it’s possible to earn a great income from part-time work (or you can outsource the work).
+But after your blog has turned the corner and you have steady sources of traffic arriving every day, it’s possible to earn a great income from part-time work through affiliate marketing.

 Blogging is popular because it costs very little to get started (less than $100), it offers unlimited income potential, and you can start a blog on a topic that you enjoy.